typhomnt/Website/content/post/raymarching_intro.md

 	}

 Computing the scene SDF is highly correlated with the way we represent the scene.
-In the last tutorials, we represented the scene as an union of Spheres, Planes other surfaces whose intersection with a ray has a analytic solution.
-As I mentionned early, in our context we can combine surfaces using different operators which will change the shape of the represented surface.
+In the last tutorials, we represented the scene as an union of Spheres, Planes and other surfaces whose intersection with a ray has an analytic solution.
+As I mentionned earlier, in our context we can combine surfaces using different operators which will change the shape of the represented surface.
 Thus, we need to add a new wrapper that contains both surfaces and operators that we apply between them.
-We define a Shape structure containing the type of primitive surface it represents and the its index in the corresponding array (of Sphere, Plane,...).
+We define a Shape structure containing the type of primitive surface it represents and its index in the corresponding array (of Sphere, Plane,...).
 The ShapeOp structure contains one Shape, the operation to apply and the index of the next ShapeOp with whom the operator will be applied.
 By default we consider that $next = -1$, meaning that no operation will be applied, marking the end of the chained list of operations between primitive surfaces.
-To be more flexible in the scene we will build, we allow ourselves to consider as many ShapeOp chain lists as we want.
-Thus, we define define an array of indices $shop\_roots$ from which each chained lists of ShapeOp should start.
+To be more flexible in the way we build scenes, we allow ourselves to consider as many ShapeOp chain lists as we want.
+Thus, we define define an array of indices $shop roots$ from which each chained lists of ShapeOp should start.

 	struct Shape